exploreborders/LocalRAG/README.md

 # OR
 streamlit run web_interface/app.py  # Start web interface only
 ```

+**Note**: The system will auto-initialize on first use - no manual "Initialize System" button needed!

 ### 🐳 Option 2: Docker Setup (Fully Containerized)
 ```bash